FBI probes trading as KPMG quits Herbalife, Skechers audits

 A PCAOB spokeswoman declined to comment.

 KPMG is the smallest of the Big Four global accounting and audit firms.
-It reported 2012 revenue of $23 billion (15 billion pounds), up 1.4 percent from the year before.
+It reported 2012 revenue of $23 billion, up 1.4 percent from the year before.

-The other three firms are PricewaterhouseCoopers PWC.UL, Deloitte DLTE.UL and Ernst & Young ERNY.UL.
+The other three firms are PricewaterhouseCoopers, Deloitte and Ernst & Young.
 All are U.S.-based and operate affiliate networks around the world.

 Ackman and Icahn were not immediately available for comment.